Band-Passes and Long Virtual Knot Concordance

-With a choice of base point, $v_{2,1}(K)=c_2(K)=v_{2,2}(K)$ \cite{ckr}, where $v_{2,1}, v_{2,2}$ generate the Goussarov-Polyak-Viro finite-type invariants of degree two for long virtual knots \cite{GPV}.
-Our use of long virtual knots is motivated by this observation.
-For long virtual knots, it will be shown that $v_{2,1}+v_{2,2} \pmod{2}$ is band-pass invariant but is not invariant under concordance.
-Neither $v_{2,1} \pmod{2}$ nor $v_{2,2} \pmod{2}$ is band-pass or concordance invariant by themselves.
-Since $v_{2,1}+v_{2,2} \pmod{2}$ is $0$ for all classical knots, examples are found of long virtual knots that are ribbon but not band-pass equivalent to either the unknot or the right trefoil.
+With a choice of base point, $c_2(K)=v_{2,1}(K)=v_{2,2}(K)$ \cite{ckr} for all classical knots $K$, where $v_{2,1}, v_{2,2}$ generate the Goussarov-Polyak-Viro finite-type invariants of degree two for long virtual knots \cite{GPV}.
+Neither $v_{2,1} \pmod{2}$ nor $v_{2,2} \pmod{2}$ is a band-pass or concordance invariant for long virtual knots by themselves.
+However, it will be shown that $v_{2,1}+v_{2,2} \pmod{2}$ is a band-pass invariant but is not an invariant of virtual knot concordance.
+The main theorem is a direct consequence of this result.

-Long virtual knots are the natural domain for posing questions about virtual knot concordance.
-There is an operation, called concatenation, under which they form a group.
-This is analogous to the classical knot case.
-Moreover there is a surjective map from ``long'' concordance to ``closed'' concordance.
-Hence long concordance invariants contain all those of closed concordance as well.
-Section \ref{sec_concordance} establishes these elementary facts about the long virtual knot concordance group.
-Section \ref{sec_band} is devoted to the band-pass invariant.